Characters of the DC Extended Universe: Justice League

-After the death of Clark Kent / Superman and inspired by his sacrifice, Bruce Wayne / Batman and Diana Prince / Wonder Woman decide to team up and recruit other metahumans in order to protect the Earth in Superman's absence, especially in the light of an extraterrestrial invasion from Apokolips.
+After the death of Clark Kent / Superman and inspired by his sacrifice, Bruce Wayne / Batman and Diana Prince / Wonder Woman decide to team up and recruit other metahumans to protect the Earth in Superman's absence, especially in the light of an extraterrestrial invasion from Apokolips.
 The team sees Barry Allen / Flash, Victor Stone / Cyborg, and Arthur Curry / Aquaman join amidst the conflict, all of whom had been secretly researched by Lex Luthor and government agents such as Amanda Waller.
 Superman himself joins the team after his resurrection.
-In the director's cut of Justice League, Secretary of Defense Calvin Swanwick, revealed to be the Martian Manhunter, offers his help after the team defeats Steppenwolf.
+In the director's cut of Justice League (2021), Secretary of Defense Calvin Swanwick, revealed to be the Martian Manhunter, offers his help after the team defeats Steppenwolf.

-The team is never officially referred to by name in the theatrical cut of Justice League, though the director's cut shows their destroyed headquarters as seen in a "Knightmare" vision bearing the "Justice League" insignia.
-The events of Justice League are also referenced in Shazam!, with Billy Batson and Freddy Freeman looking at newspaper articles covering the team's exploits.
+The team is never officially referred to by name in the theatrical cut of Justice League (2017), though the director's cut shows their destroyed headquarters as seen in a "Knightmare" vision bearing the "Justice League" insignia.
+The events of Justice League are also referenced in Aquaman (2018) and Shazam!
+(2019), with Billy Batson and Freddy Freeman looking at newspaper articles covering the team's exploits.

-The team returns in the Peacemaker season 1 finale, with Superman, Wonder Woman, Aquaman, and the Flash arriving in hopes of helping stop the Butterfly threat, only for the titular character to reveal the threat was dealt with, while reprimanding them for arriving late.
-It is not told where were Batman and Cyborg all this time.
+The team returns in the Peacemaker season 1 finale (2022), with Superman, Wonder Woman, Aquaman, and the Flash arriving in hopes of helping stop the Butterfly threat, only for the titular character to reveal the threat was dealt with, while reprimanding them for arriving late.
+The team returns in The Flash (2023), with Flash, Batman and Wonder Woman stopping Alberto Falcone's robbery in Gotham City.

+An alternate version of the team appears in The Flash (2023).
+Flash enters an alternate timeline and forms the Justice League with his younger counterpart Barry, Superman's cousin Kara and an older Batman to fight Zod's forces in a desert.
+Kara is killed by Zod and Batman dies after being unable to eject himself out of the Batwing which crashes into a Kryptonian ship.
+Flash and Barry attempt to go back in time to ensure both Kara and Batman live, but fail.
+Flash goes back once again and allows his mother's death to occur, thus preventing Zod's successful invasion and averting Kara and Batman's deaths.